Healthyhorns Billing Office

 The staff are here to help you with your billing needs so you can readily access the services provided by University Health Services.

-• If you are unable to pay, you can apply for limited financial support from the Student Emergency Services Emergency Fund.
+• If you are unable to pay, you may apply for limited assistance through the Student Emergency Fund

 Contact Information